Sri Lanka in crisis: President flees and ire turns to PM

 Over the weekend, protesters seized the president’s home and office and the official residence of the prime minister following months of demonstrations that have all but dismantled the Rajapaksa family’s political dynasty, which ruled Sri Lanka for most of the past two decades.

-On Wednesday morning, Sri Lankans continued to stream into the presidential palace.
-For days, people have flocked to the palace — swimming in the pool, marveling at the paintings and lounging on the beds piled high with pillows.
+On Wednesday morning, Sri Lankans continued to stream into the presidential palace, where people have flocked for days — swimming in the pool, marveling at the paintings and lounging on the beds piled high with pillows.

 At dawn, the protesters took a break from chanting as the Sri Lankan national anthem blared from speakers.
 A few waved the flag.